EURODEO/openradardata-requirements/KPI_documentation.md

 The NWP models can be run without the latest observations [Does the same apply for radar data???], but this has a significant impact on the quality.
 Hence, less than 60 minutes of downtime is desired.
-However, E-SOH will initially only support 99% availability in order to meet the "immediate response" service level.
+However, the WP6 Opera Radar System will initially only support 99% availability in order to meet the "immediate response" service level.
 Higher availability would require the "time critical" service level.